Announcements - Spring 2018

 After 45 years of selling metal detectors in downtown Gettysburg, along with our Christian Bookstore, we officially closed the store for business on November 25th with items selling at cost.
-We have a very limited number of new items left.
-We also have some used detectors yet to sell very inexpensively.
-Any of these items may be picked up at our home, 2 miles north of the store, just east of Gettysburg High School, at 225 Ewell Ave.
-(717) 334-1282.
+We no longer have any new items in stock.
+We do have a couple older used detectors yet to sell very inexpensively.
+Any of these items may be picked up at our home in Gettysburg.
+(7I7) 334-1282.

 9437 Main Street